TJ-VO/genesis-tool-design/README.md

 - ✅ **Cross-Session Search:** Find knowledge across months of conversations

 This represents a **different approach** to AI interaction, focusing on structured, long-term knowledge accumulation with privacy-first architecture.

 ---

-## 🌍 Why Open Source?

-Genesis-Tool is built on a fundamental belief: AI tools should empower users, not exploit them.

-**Core principles:**

-1. **Privacy requires transparency**
-   Zero-access encryption is only meaningful if the approach can be verified and understood.

-2. **Knowledge belongs to its creator**
-   Your conversations and insights remain yours – exportable, future-proof, with no vendor lock-in.

-3. **Collaboration drives innovation**
-   Open-source ensures that improvements benefit the entire community.

-**This design documentation is open-source:**
-- Design specifications: CC-BY-SA 4.0 (freely shareable and remixable)
-- Code samples: AGPL-3.0 (ensuring transparency)
-- Backend/Frontend: License terms will be announced when released publicly

-Genesis-Tool demonstrates that AI tools can prioritize user privacy and control without sacrificing functionality.

----